YTLogos/jianglab/content/project/project2-oil.md

 +++
 date = "2015-05-01"
 description = "This is a Key Project for Basic Research (abbreviated as 973 Project), administrated by Ministry of Science and Technology in PR China.
-Goal of the research is to understand the molecular basis of oil-yield formation in oilseed rape (*Brassica napus*).
-There are six workpackages in this 973 project.
-We are responsible for the workpachage, namely, identification of inhibitors of lipid biosynthesis and the reducers of lipids in developing oilseeds." external_link = "" picture = "projects/oil.jpg" project_id = "project2"
+Goal of the research is to understand the molecular basis of oil-yield formation in oilseed rape (*Brassica napus*)." external_link = "" picture = "projects/oil.jpg" project_id = "project2"